Best March Madness Betting Sites 2023

 The amount of money bet on March Madness in 2019 in Nevada.
-The amount of legal sports betting went up exponentially across the board for March Madness 2019 as a number of states now have legal wagering that did not last year.
+The amount of legal sports betting went up exponentially across the board for March Madness 2019 as a number of states now have legal wagering that did not the year before.

 The total amount that would be bet on March Madness if legalized in every state, both retail and online, according to Eilers & Krejcik Gaming.
 That wagering would generate more than $1B in gross gaming revenue, according to EKG.

 The number of times a No. 16 seed has beaten a No. 1 seed in the men’s tournament.
-Last year UMBC became the first school to pull off such an upset in defeating Virginia.
+In 2018 UMBC became the first school to pull off such an upset in defeating Virginia.

-The estimated number of sportsbooks in the US where you can place a legal March Madness bet in 2020.
-In addition to Nevada, legal sports wagering takes place in New Jersey, Pennsylvania, West Virginia, Rhode Island, Delaware, Mississippi and New Mexico.
+The estimated number of sportsbooks in the US where you can place a legal March Madness bet in 2023.
+In addition to Nevada, legal sports betting takes place in New Jersey, Pennsylvania, Arkansas, Iowa, New York, West Virginia, Virginia, Illinois, Colorado, Rhode Island, New Hampshire, Oregon, Indiana, Arizona, Louisiana, Delaware, Mississippi and New Mexico.